Law Lok-lam: Personal life

-At the age of 21, Law married a distant cousin.
+At the age of 21, Law married a distant cousin (name unknown).
 They had two daughters.
-However the marriage didn't last.
-Lam stated he got married too young and didn't understand what marriage was.
+However, the marriage didn't last.
+Law stated he got married too young and did not understand what marriage was.

 After divorcing his first wife, he met Chan Bo-yee, who was a fellow artiste at CTV.
 The two met in 1977 while starring together in CTV's production of Dream of the Red Chamber.
-Chan is also the younger sister of popular 1960's Hong Kong idol Connie Chan.
-The two married in 1982 and had a daughter named Tisha Law, who is also currently a TVB artiste.
-Law and Chan officially divorced in 2011 after many years of living in separate quarters at home, but continues to co-habitat at the same home in separate quarters due to the high cost of living in Hong Kong.
+Chan also is the younger sister of popular 1960's Hong Kong idol Connie Chan Po-chu.
+The two married in 1982 and had a daughter named Tisha Law Yee-tsz, who is currently a TVB artiste also.

-In October 2012, his youngest daughter Tisha married 2006 Mr. Hong Kong runner up and fellow current TVB artiste Otto Chan.
+Law's youngest daughter Tisha married 2006 Mr. Hong Kong runner up and fellow current TVB artiste Otto Chan Chi-kin (currently known as Otto Chan Chun-on) in October 2012, but the couple divorced on 19 May 2022.